5110 Telegraph Avenue,

-In 1939, the name changed to the Tower Theatre.
+On November 3, 1939, the name changed to the Tower Theatre.
 Fox West Coast Theatres operated it during the 1940’s until the 1960’s.
 Starting in the early-1950’s, the theatre specialized in foreign and art films.

 Mann Theatres took over in the early-1970’s.
 The neighborhood had started to decline and the Tower Theatre largely showed action and second-run films.
 In January 1976, Walnut Properties, the parent company of the Pussycat adult theatre chain, took over operation and the Tower Theatre became a porn theatre.